 NRMM (Non-road Mobile Machinery)Owned equipment such as forklifts or construction equipmentElectricity used by NRMM

-The table explains the type of AP emissions covered under each scope.
+The table explains the type of air pollutant emissions covered under each scope.
 Collecting the activity data needed for Scope 1 should be relatively straightforward for all companies.
 Much of this data should be available from the information already used to report GHG emissions.

 Southwark air quality team were pleased to have been invited to participate in this trial of these tools.
 From a local authority perspective, the outputs of this project may help us;